shreyop200/AuthUI/README.md

 # AuthUI

-**AuthUI** is a feature-rich plugin designed for **PocketMine-MP** servers with API 4.20 and above support, specifically created to enhance authentication and login processes.
-It provides an intuitive and user-friendly interface for players to securely log in and manage their authentication-related actions.
-With AuthUI, server administrators can enforce account security measures and provide a seamless login experience for their players!
-Experience the ultimate security and authentication management for your server with **AuthUI**!
+**AuthUI** is a feature-rich plugin designed for **PocketMine-MP** servers with API 4.0 and above support, including the latest API 5.0.
+It is specifically created to enhance authentication and login processes, providing an intuitive and user-friendly interface for players.
+AuthUI allows server administrators to enforce account security measures and offer a seamless login experience to their players.
+- To ensure the best compatibility and experience, AuthUI supports both PocketMine API 4.0 and the latest API 5.0.
+This allows server owners to utilize the plugin's functionality regardless of the PocketMine-MP version they are using.

 ## Key Features